 The mission of the Volterra Project is to help young guitarists develop well-rounded and non-competitive approaches to performing, to foster a generation of accomplished young guitarists who are prepared for the multiple aspects of performing careers, and to bring the guitar outside traditional performance venues into places of community access.

-Presentation of the 2014 Edition (9-17 July): “Women in Music”
+Presentation of the 2015 Edition (17-25 July): “Journeys”

 Im happy and proud to invite young guitarists from around the world to join us for eight days of intense work and creative learning in one of the most enchanting and inspiring settings of the world!

 This 2015 edition, is dedicated to a major thread which united participants to the Volterra Project since the very first edition in 2007: the intricacy of their “Journeys”.
 By this we mean not only the obvious physical journey, but also and above all, the spiritual and artistic journey that each of us undertook by choosing to be a musician, a professional performer, an artist; each and every one of us with its amazing complexity and uniqueness.

 This 9th edition will feature two wonderful US-based guitarists whose incredible life epitomizes the very notion of “Journey”, showing of how the complexity and diversity of experiences are elements of infinite artistic richness: the Armenian guitarist Gohar Vardanyan and the Cuban born Rene Izquierdo.

 The other two traditional curricular pillars of the Volterra Project will be taught by two returning instructors: the Business of Music by the American businesswoman and multi instrumentalist Nana Simopoulos, and the Music Physiology by the Dutch Alexander Technique expert Bonno Lange.